Google Cloud beefs up Chronicle, reCaptcha Enterprise and Web Risk API hit general availability

 Chronicle launched its security analytics platform last year to help businesses investigate alerts and threats.
 The platform is now getting YARA-L, a new rules language built specifically for real-time and retroactive rule execution, including modern threat types described in Mitre ATT&CK.
 YARA-L is a callback to YARA, a language created by VirusTotal engineers to classify malware samples.
 (Google acquired VirusTotal in September 2012.)

 Chronicle has also gained intelligent data fusion, a combination of a new data model and the ability to automatically link multiple events into a single timeline.
 Google will be partnering with other companies here to integrate with this new data structure for an “even more powerful threat response.”
-So far, the company only has one partner, security operations platform Demisto.
+So far, the company only has one partner, security operations platform Palo Alto Networks.

 reCaptcha Enterprise and Web Risk API